 Societe Generale Ghana

 Societe Generale Ghana is a subsidiary of the French multinational investment bank and financial services company, Société Générale.
-The bank started operating in Ghana in 1975 but has gone through multiple rebranding processes ever since then.
+The Bank started operating in Ghana in 1975 but has gone through multiple rebranding processes since then.

-The bank began as Security Guarantee Trust Limited but rebranded the following year to Social Security Bank Limited.
-It later became Société Générale – Social Security Bank(SG-SSB) after the Government of Ghana divested its 21% shares in the bank, and Société Générale acquired 51% of the shares.
-The bank rebranded to its present name, Societe Generale Ghana to conform with its group name, Société Générale.
+The Bank began as Security Guarantee Trust Limited but rebranded to Social Security Bank Limited the following year.
+It later became Société Générale – Social Security Bank(SG-SSB) after the Government of Ghana divested its 21% shares in the Bank, and Société Générale acquired 51% of the claims.
+The Bank rebranded to its present name, Societe Generale Ghana to conform with its group name, Société Générale.

 Societe Generale Ghana currently operates 38 branches across Ghana, with a total asset worth of over 1,088 million as of 2012.
-In 2011, the bank was noted to be the 5th largest bank in Ghana in terms of assets.
+In 2011, the Bank was noted to be the 5th largest Bank in Ghana regarding assets.

 Standard Chartered Bank Ghana